cloudfoundry-incubator/diego-ci/README.md

 |   |-(stemcell.yml)
 ```

-#### bootstrap_environment
+#### `bootstrap_environment`

-This script exports your aws default region and access/secret keys as environment variables.
+This script exports your AWS default region and access/secret keys as environment variables.
 The `AWS_ACCESS_KEY_ID` key must match the AWS IAM user's access key id and the `AWS_SECRET_ACCESS_KEY`
 is the private key generated during the [IAM user creation](#aws-requirements).